 Running a club which ostensibly only has an attraction for the older members of our community – as in Senior Citizens’ Clubs, retired servicemen’s clubs and again, St Bernard’s Social Club and the Casino Calpe – is a clear indication that, as the Col says, there’s a need to come up with fresh ideas in order to boost membership and draw in other persons of a younger age and offer them activities that grab their attention whilst not abandoning the spirit and the underlying principles of the club… maybe a difficult marriage to hold together but perhaps a compromise would be the answer!

-It’s clear diversity is the name of the game and with all that’s on offer these days with games, gadgets, mobiles, tablets and Netflix encouraging you to stay in, coming up with the goods to deliver a pleasant evening in good company at your chosen social club in today’s environment – pandemics playing their negative part also – requires a lot of thinking and putting ‘shoulders to the wheel’, strung together by a willing group of committee members genuinely wanting to do it, no less.
+It’s clear diversity is the name of the game and with all that’s on offer these days with gadgets, mobiles, tablets, Netflix, and poker games at New Casinos encouraging you to stay in, coming up with the goods to deliver a pleasant evening in good company at your chosen social club in today’s environment – pandemics playing their negative part also – requires a lot of thinking and putting ‘shoulders to the wheel’, strung together by a willing group of committee members genuinely wanting to do it, no less.

 Thus, to those in charge, give it a thought, allow Covid to draw to a close, and get stuck in!